-Coordinate with the research coordinator, station manager and potentially a PhD candidate to assist in the maintenance and weekly monitoring of presence/absence data following the mammal monitoring program as the protocol dictates which
+Coordinate with the research coordinator, and station manager to assist in the maintenance and weekly monitoring of presence/absence data following the mammal monitoring program as the protocol dictates which includes a once a

-- includes a once a week data collection on the rough muddy terrain research transects - Transcribe the data into the established database, identify tracks, and ensure new data is brought back to the Canadian office and principal investigator, Dr. Kymberley Snarr. - Support and assist other interns under the direction of the research coordinator and station manager, and the volunteer partners with the sea turtle conservation program. - If times permits, work with interns to help prepare environmental and science material for the local public school student with the permission of the public school teacher in the village of San Francisco. - Develop outlines from his/her experience gained for future use in the region and make the course outline user friendly for future interns. - Write a report on completion of the internship on his/her summer's work and suggest recommendations for improving the internship and educational programs.
+- week data collection on each of 3 sites, on the rough muddy terrain research transects - Transcribe the data into the established database, identify tracks, and ensure new data is brought back to the Canadian office and principal investigator, Dr. Kymberley Snarr. - Support and assist other interns under the direction of the research coordinator and station manager, and the volunteer partners with the sea turtle conservation and other research programs. - If times permits, work with interns to help prepare environmental and science material for the local public school students with the permission of the public school teacher in the village of San Francisco. - Develop outlines from his/her experience gained for future use in the region and make the course outline user friendly for future interns. - Write a report on completion of the internship on his/her summer's work and suggest recommendations for improving the internship and educational programs.

 From the three month study, the intern will develop a written report which is two-fold.
-First, the report will indicate what was accomplished during their stay as it relates to the current mammal monitoring study in the Caño Palma area.
+First, the report will indicate what was accomplished during their stay as it relates to the current mammal monitoring studies in the Caño Palma area.
 And secondly, a critique of the current program and suggestions on how to collect data that would be usable in a scientific, statistical analysis needs to be part of the report.
 The report may include a plan of action if it is feasible, and any alternative ideas of a livelihood from poaching, or macro-level analysis for alternatives to the area supported by successful case studies and literature would be welcome.
 This report is expected within one month of return to Canada and is deliverable to the two contacts listed above.